CrayLabs/SmartRedis/doc/runtime.rst

 The Python client relies on ``SSDB`` to determine database location.
 However, the Python ``Client`` constructor also allows for the database location to be set as an input parameter.
+In this case, it sets SSDB from the input parameter.

 Ensemble Environment Variables
 ==============================